sungchang79/RDS-FOR-SQLSERVER/en/overview.md

 ## Database > RDS for MS-SQL > Overview

-TOAST Cloud Relational Database Service for SQL Server (RDS for MS-SQL) provides Microsoft SQL Server under the cloud environment.
+NHN Cloud Relational Database Service for SQL Server (RDS for MS-SQL) provides Microsoft SQL Server under the cloud environment.
 No complicated setting is required to use highly available Microsoft SQL Server.

 ## Main Features